Skip to main content

 • 2023 Nissan Murano – Poor

-The compact SUVs didn’t do any better than the midsize models during this new IIHS crash test.
-The IIHS tested 15 models to determine compact SUV safety ratings, and 12 received unacceptable scores.
-These 12 are:
+The compact SUVs didn’t perform any better than the midsize models during this new IIHS crash test.
+The agency tested 15 models to determine compact SUV safety ratings, and 12 received unacceptable scores.
+They are as follows:

 • 2023 Audi Q3 – Marginal